infinityworks/data-academy-cloudformation-example/README.md

 The first and simplest CloudFormation template you will deploy can be found [here](templates/template1-s3-bucket.yaml).

-The template contains a two sections:
+The template contains one section:
-* **Parameters**: Parameters allow us to receive user inputs when we create out stacks.
 * **Resources**: Resources describe the resources we want to deploy.
-We can reference parameters in the resources section using the `!REF` intrinsic function.
+You will need to update the bucket name in the template.

 Upload your deployment template to S3 using the following command:
 ```